Getting Started — Linux

 For Yocto cross-compilation, set ORT_DIR to your sysroot's ONNX Runtime installation and use the appropriate CMake toolchain file.

-Source code: github.com/soniqo/speech-android/tree/main/linux
+Source code: github.com/soniqo/speech-core/tree/main/examples/linux

 Next Steps